 1 full Honey Maid low-fat honey graham cracker, see shopping tips

 1 tablespoon Kraft Jet-Puffed marshmallow cream, see shopping tips

 2 tablespoons fat-free frozen vanilla yogurt (frozen solid), see prep tip and shopping tips

-2. Top other half with 2 tablespoons frozen yogurt and place marshmallow side in, on top of yogurt, to create a sandwich.
+2. Top another half with 2 tablespoons of frozen yogurt and place marshmallow side in, on top of yogurt, to create a sandwich.
 Using a dull knife, wipe the sides clean.
 By hand, place a few chips on each side.

 3. Place on a plate and freezer.
 Freeze until firm, before serving.

 4. If making several at once, keep frozen yogurt or ice cream in freezer and follow step 1 with as many as you desire to make.
 Next, follow steps 2 and 3.

 5. Place each, unwrapped, on a plate in freezer.
 Once frozen, wrap each sandwich in plastic wrap and store in freezer.
 They’ll keep in freezer for several weeks if they last that long!

 Makes 1 frozen sandwich

 Although the true origin of s’mores seems to be a mystery, the first documented recipe for s’mores came from a Girl Scout publication in 1927!
 Before long, s’mores became a campfire staple for everyone.
 S’more folklore suggests that s’mores got their name right by the campfire.
 After eating one, young kids chanted “gimme some more!”

 Most supermarkets sell Honey Maid’s low-fat graham crackers.
 They’re displayed in the cookie aisle.